DiamondLightSource/heliotrapi/README.md

 # heliotrapi

 An API for small fast data analysis jobs at Diamond Light Source.
+It is effectively a cloud-native open source FaaS (Function as a Service) platform.

+Pluggable architecture that allows multiple function runtimes Support both sync and async functions
+Flexible autoscaling between 0 and N
+Advanced function ingress & traffic management powered by K8s Gateway API Flexible and easy-to-use events management framework
+A Web frontend

 [HEE-LEE-OH-TRAY-PEE-EYE]